-14 Chapter 3.B.5 - Acquisition involving compatible resource management 15 practices.
-Acquisition of land upon which the project sponsor proposes 16 natural resource management practices such as timber management and 17 grazing, not including agriculture, may be carried out concurrently within 18 the area if they are clearly described in the project proposal, are compatible 19 with and secondary to the proposed outdoor recreation uses, and are 20 approved by the NPS.
+Chapter 3.B.5 - Acquisition involving compatible resource management practices.
+Acquisition of land upon which the project sponsor proposes natural resource management practices such as timber management and grazing, not including agriculture, may be carried out concurrently within the area if they are clearly described in the project proposal, are compatible with and secondary to the proposed outdoor recreation uses, and are approved by the NPS.

-Chapter 3.C.6.e - Outdoor recreation and support facilities, such as demonstration farms and wildlife management and hunting areas, may be planned by the project sponsor in conjunction with agricultural activities, provided that the type and extent of the agricultural activity is limited to that necessary to support the outdoor recreation activity; and WHEREAS, the LWCF Act states that, "No property acquired or developed with assistance under this section shall, without the approval of the Secretary, be converted to other than public outdoor recreation uses"; and
+Chapter 3.C.6.e - Outdoor recreation and support facilities, such as demonstration farms and wildlife management and hunting areas, may be planned by the project sponsor in conjunction with agricultural activities, provided that the type and extent of the agricultural activity is limited to that necessary to support the outdoor recreation activity; and

+WHEREAS, the LWCF Act states that, "No property acquired or developed with assistance under this section shall, without the approval of the Secretary, be converted to other than public outdoor recreation uses"; and

 WHEREAS, in its proposal the City stated that it, "will maintain and operate this project in accord with acceptable standards as a public recreation facility for a 25-year period and beyond."

-32 BE IT RESOLVED BY THE COUNCIL, THE GOVERNING BODY OF THE CITY OF 33 ALBUQUERQUE:
+BE IT RESOLVED BY THE COUNCIL, THE GOVERNING BODY OF THE CITY OF ALBUQUERQUE:

-1 The City of Albuquerque hereby reaffirms that the Candelaria Section 1.
-2 Farm Preserve is to be managed as a nature study area and wildlife preserve 3 providing access to outdoor recreational opportunities for all residents and 4 visitors, as required by the LWCF Act; as intended by the 1976 proposal from 5 the City and State for preserving the existing natural landscape and its plants 6 and animals with a possible nature study area; as reaffirmed in the 1978 re-7 zoning as a Special Use Zone for a Nature Study Center and Preserve; as 8 affirmed by the USDA "Land Treatment" plan for wildlife habitat conservation; 9 and as affirmed by the 1979 Master Plan for the Rio Grande Nature Center and 10 Preserve.
+Section 1.
+The City of Albuquerque hereby reaffirms that the Candelaria Farm Preserve is to be managed as a nature study area and wildlife preserve providing access to outdoor recreational opportunities for all residents and visitors, as required by the LWCF Act; as intended by the 1976 proposal from the City and State for preserving the existing natural landscape and its plants and animals with a possible nature study area; as reaffirmed in the 1978 re-zoning as a Special Use Zone for a Nature Study Center and Preserve; as affirmed by the USDA "Land Treatment" plan for wildlife habitat conservation; and as affirmed by the 1979 Master Plan for the Rio Grande Nature Center and Preserve.

-11 The City of Albuquergue directs the Open Space Division Section 2.
-12 (OSD) and Parks and Recreation Department (PRD) to immediately begin the 13 process of creating a new Resource Management Plan (RMP) for Candelaria 14 Farm Preserve with the goal of: 1) developing policies and procedures for 15 managing the lands as "wildlife croplands" for wildlife forage and cover; 2) 16 reserving a small area for demonstrating sustainable, organic agricultural 17 production with reasonable access provided to the public.
-The RMP shall 18 utilize as its basis and shall not reinvent, but rather clarify and update the 19 conclusions and goals of previous plans, in particular the 1979 Predock plan.
+Section 2.
+The City of Albuquerque directs the Open Space Division (OSD) and Parks and Recreation Department (PRD) to immediately begin the process of creating a new Resource Management Plan (RMP) for Candelaria Farm Preserve.
+The RMP shall utilize as its basis and shall not reinvent, but rather clarify and update the conclusions and goals of previous plans, in particular the 1979 Predock plan.
+A draft RMP shall be submitted to the PRD Director, the Open Space Advisory Board, and the City Council for review that will include conformance to LWCF rules, consistency with City policy, fulfillment of the City's fiduciary duties, and inclusion of relevant surveys and cost estimates.